Winner of the Military Writers Society

 - Top 15 Spy Novels

 The erudite Peter Cannon of Publishers Weekly, the bible of the publishing industry, has compiled a list of 15 top spy novels.
 It’s a terrific list, and sure to raise some thoughtful — and even heated — discussion.
-I’m honored that my book Masquerade is number 8, right after Ken Follett’s Eye of the Needle, which I’ve always greatly admired.1.
+I’m honored that my book Masquerade is number 8, right after Ken Follett’s Eye of the Needle, which I’ve always greatly admired.
+Thank you.1.
 John le Carre, THE SPY WHO CAME IN FROM THE COLD (1963)

 2. Robert Ludlum, THE BOURNE IDENTITY (1980)